-Everything we know about Tekken 8: Trailer and more
+Everything we know about Tekken 8: Trailer, gameplay and more

 Tekken has a pretty labyrinthine story to follow (as is so often the case in the fighting game genre), but the only trailer out there for Tekken 8 gives us some solid hints as to its direction.

-It features a massive fight between series lead Jin Kazama and his grandfather Kazuya Mishima, who isn't exactly looking his age.
+It features a massive fight between series lead Jin Kazama and his father Kazuya Mishima, who isn't exactly looking his age.

 The Devil Gene that both possess is likely to be at the heart of the story once more, with Jin striving to use the Gene for good, despite how difficult it is to control.
 Of course, there will be a wider cast to interact with as well, so the story will surely be nice and involved.